gem5/website/_pages/governance.md

 *   evangelising about the project (e.g., a link on a website and word-of-mouth awareness raising)
 *   informing developers of strengths and weaknesses from a new user perspective
-*   providing moral support (a ‘thank you’ goes a long way)
+*   providing moral support (a ‘thank you' goes a long way)
 *   providing financial support (the software is open source, but its developers need to eat)

 Users who continue to engage with the project and its community will often become more and more involved.
 Such users may find themselves becoming contributors, as described in the next section.